 # of Children Served by these Programs:

-Funds are being use to upgrade childcare spaces at the Northside Aztlan Community Center which will allow additional children to be served through onsite youth programs.
+Funding to upgrade childcare spaces at the Northside Aztlan Community Center, which will allow additional children to be served through onsite youth programs.
+Due to increased construction costs, General Fund dollars and Recreation Reserves were used in addition to ARPA funds to cover upgrades.

 Allocated: $421,932